Major blaze breaks out at a building in Mumbai, 5 injured

 Massive fire breaks out at shoe factory in Delhi's Narela; 22 tenders rushed to spot

 The footage of the blaze was posted by several users on micro-blogging site Twitter.
-It was clearly observed in the video that the massive blaze partially damaged several shanties n the area.
+It was clearly observed in the video that the massive blaze partially damaged several shanties in the area.

 The police and the rescue team are investigating to find out the cause of the fire.